Series I Savings Bonds

 Buying Paper Series I Savings Bonds

 EFFECTIVE: 1/1/2012 You can no longer purchase paper I Savings Bonds at a local bank, financial institution or credit union.
 As of 1/1/2012, the Treasury Department started issuing electronic savings bonds only.
-Note: The Treasury Dept. will still issue paper savings bonds if you are Replacing Lost Bonds or Changing a Beneficiary/Co-Owner Name.
+Note: The Treasury Dept. will issue electronic savings bonds if you are Replacing Lost Bonds or Changing a Beneficiary/Co-Owner Name.
 See the current savings bond rates for bonds available for purchase.

 Once the Treasury Department stopped selling savings bonds through over-the-counter channels, it effectively ended the paper savings bond program, but with one exception.
 In 2010, a new Tax Time Bond Program was announced allowing tax filers to purchase paper Series I savings bonds with their tax refunds.
 That option will still be available.
 For more information, click here.